 3. Ensure leadership training is a collaborative effort

 A successful leader is one who is good at collaborating with people, coaching others, developing teams, and nurturing the strengths of their team members.
 Think about helping your workers develop in these areas by guaranteeing that leadership training is collaborative and not isolated.

 An LMS has a myriad of social learning tools, like webinar features, real-time chat, language localization, file sharing, online discussion forums, and other functionalities that interconnect users.
 Using these powerful features, you should stimulate workers to talk about whatever they’re learning in sessions, help one another, and discuss ideas.

-Leadership skills can be learned, there’s nothing inherent about them.
+Leadership skills can be learned; there’s nothing inherent in them.
 Of course, some individuals are better at leadership than others, but no one is born as a leader.
 And, as we know, if something can be taught, it can be taught online.

 Using an LMS is a cost-effective and smart way to bridge the leadership skills gap in your company.
 You can decrease this gap only if you provide consistent, collaborative leadership training and help workers propel forward in their professional lives.
 Otherwise, organizations will continue struggling with a shortage of leaders who understand their business.

-So, how are you closing the leadership skills gap using an LMS or some other type of training tool?
+So, how are you closing the leadership skills gap using a Learning Management System or some other type of training tool?
 Let us know in the comments below.